The excitement that can be created by a simple announcement email is often overlooked by small businesses.

 Don’t worry about how long it is, just make sure that when it’s a unique event there’s enough of a description to really let your subscribers know what it is.

-2. For me, the easiest part of writing an announcement for a nonprofit event is answering the question of why your subscribers should care.
 This is where you want to share your driving force.
 Why do you do what you do?
 This is also why they would care about what you’re doing, and why you’re hosting the event.

 Maybe include some statistics that not everyone would immediately be aware of, while you’re pulling on the heartstrings.